Past Meets Present in this Augusta Home Redesign

 Designer Lauren Robbins shakes up a historic home in Augusta, Georgia, with an engaging palette, contemporary art, and a charismatic blend of old and new.

-A boy runs with his dog in front of a Mission-style home.
+A little boy runs with his dog in front of a Mission-style home.

 On the exterior, fresh creamy paint replaced the previous yellow.
 A local plaster artisan added detailing over the French doors and arched porte-cochères.